How ByteDance's CEO balked at selling TikTok's U.S. business

 ByteDance has worked feverishly in the last few days on a deal proposal that would allow the Chinese company to retain a minority stake in TikTok while addressing U.S. security concerns, the sources said.
 Zhang is referring to this deal in discussions with other ByteDance executives as a restructuring, the sources said.
 One of the sources called the proposed arrangement akin to a joint venture.

-It is not clear what valuation this deal would infer on TikTok’s U.S. business, which has as many as 100 million users.
+It is not clear what valuation this deal would infer for TikTok’s U.S. business, which has as many as 100 million users.

 ByteDance also plans to argue that CFIUS's approval two years ago of China Oceanwide Holdings Group Co Ltd's purchase of U.S. insurer Genworth Financial Inc GNW.N offers a precedent for its proposal with Oracle, Reuters reported on Sunday.